joseignaciorc/Python-Inflector/README.md

 The Inflector is used for getting the plural and singular form of nouns.
 This piece of code helps on creating code that favors convention over configuration.

 Only English, French and Spanish nouns are supported.
 The English version is a port of Ruby on Rails Inflector, while the Spanish Version has been developed from scratch with the help of Carles Sadurní.
-The French version was implement by [sblondon](https://github.com/sblondon/pluralizefr)
+The French version was implemented by [sblondon](https://github.com/sblondon/pluralizefr).

 Apart from converting singulars and plurals, this module also handles necessary string conversion for convention based applications like: *tableize*, *urlize*, and so forth.